il-mangia/Transcribeer/README.md

 ### 🪟 Windows
 1. Download the latest release
-2. Run the .exe OR extract the .zip portable build
+2. Extract the zipped folder
 3. Open Transcribeer.exe

 ---

 ### 🐧 Linux

 #### AppImage
-chmod +x Transcribeer-x86_64.AppImage
+(Open terminal in the extract folder) chmod +x Transcribeer.AppImage
-./Transcribeer-x86_64.AppImage

-#### tar.gz
-tar -xvf Transcribeer-linux.tar.gz
-cd Transcribeer
-./Transcribeer
+./Transcribeer.AppImage

 ---

 ## 🧠 How It Works

 1. FFmpeg converts your audio to WAV 16 kHz mono
-2. Whisper transcribes and auto-detects the language
+2. Vosk (https://alphacephei.com/vosk/) transcribes and auto-detects the language
-3. Transcript is translated into the selected target language
+3. Transcript is translated into italian only
 4. Both original and translated text are shown
 5. You can save everything into a .txt file